 7. Provide the right tools

-Video conferencing, communication, and project management tools like Zoom and Microsoft Teams as well as HR tools like Slack keep remote employees engaged not only with the organization but each other.
+Video conferencing, communication, and project management tools like Zoom and Microsoft Teams and HR tools like Slack keep remote employees engaged with the organization and each other.

 8. Encourage knowledge sharing